bp443/AmorDocs/docs/source/rap2.rst

 --------------

 * Lammps to be installed, along with the ``lammps`` Python package.
+* The `PACE <https://docs.lammps.org/Packages_details.html#pkg-ml-pace>_` package for LAMMPS installed for the ACE potential.
+Alternatively QUIP installed for GAP potential.
 * ``ase`` Python pakcage to be installed in Python.

 To use the code